 Abdominoplasty, better known as a “Tummy Tuck” is one of the most popular cosmetic surgical procedures among women.
-It is also one of the most highly satisfying surgeries for both patient and physician.
+It is also one of the most highly satisfying surgeries for both patient and the physician.
 The reason for this is that when done correctly, by the right surgeon, an abdominoplasty can literally transform a woman’s body.
-Let’s explore this surgery a bit more with some FAQ’s.

 What is a Tummy Tuck?